OpenCode

 Multi-Provider Support

-OpenCode supports OpenAI (GPT-4o, GPT-4.1), Anthropic (Claude Sonnet, Claude Opus), Google (Gemini), Groq, and any OpenAI-compatible API endpoint.
+OpenCode supports 75+ LLM providers including OpenAI (GPT-4o, GPT-4.1), Anthropic (Claude Sonnet, Claude Opus), Google (Gemini), and any OpenAI-compatible API endpoint via Models.dev integration.
 This includes local models via Ollama or LM Studio.
-You configure providers in a YAML config file and can switch between them mid-session.
-This is the feature that most differentiates OpenCode from Claude Code and Codex.
+OpenCode also supports GitHub Copilot and ChatGPT Plus/Pro accounts — log in with your existing credentials.
+You can switch between providers mid-session to use the best model for each task.

-Open Source and Extensible
+Open Source and Self-Hostable

 Who Should Use OpenCode?